HarveyYifanLi/TranslationApp/README.md

 helping English as a second language speakers to learn and translate English faster and with a much more convenient User Interface.

+* Support both ways translation: A Language to B Language and vice versa.

 * Support full __paragraphs translation__.

 * Support full __CRUD__ operations and all the translated words/paragraphs are saved